awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-getting-started.md

 ### Step 1: Creating an AWS account<a name="step-1-creating-an-aws-account"></a>

-You can shop on the AWS Marketplace website \([https://aws\.amazon\.com/marketplace](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-paying-for-products.html)\) without being signed in to your AWS account\.
+You can browse the AWS Marketplace website \([https://aws\.amazon\.com/marketplace](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-paying-for-products.html)\) without being signed in to your AWS account\.
 However, you must sign in to subscribe to or launch products\.

-You must be signed in to your AWS account to view the AWS Marketplace console\.
+You must be signed in to your AWS account to access the AWS Marketplace console\.

 **To create an AWS account**